topherCantrell/computerarcheology/content/CoCo/Pyramid/Journal.md

 # Journal

+## 3/10/2019

+I updated the content to the latest markdown format.

 ## 2/25/2017

 I found a 6809 emulator on github.
 I am wiring it up to the pyramid site so you can